-Renée has lived between New Yorka and Paris, France studying fine art and art history.
+Renée has lived between the United States and Paris, France studying fine art and art history.
 She graduated from the American University of Paris with a BA in Art History, and has her MFA from the Academy of Art in San Francisco.
+She now resides in NYC and teaches courses at the New York Academy of Art.

 Renée has exhibited throughout the United States and France, including Paris, New York City, Boston, Chicago, and Los Angeles, among others.
 She was invited to join the Copley Society of Boston and the Salmagundi Club of NYC last year.
 Most recently, the muralist, Kent Twitchell, awarded her the “Patron Award” at the Brand Art Center’s 43rd annual juried exhibition in Los Angeles, CA. He commented that her work shows “devotion to the picture plane; she is not trying to jump on anyone’s bandwagon” and “sincerity”, making her work valuable and unique in the art world.